 Craters of the Moon National Monument and Preserve is a lesser known and a lesser visited national park in southern Idaho.
 That doesn’t mean it’s any less special.
-In fact, it’s one of my favorite park experiences.
-We got to Craters of the Moon at sunset after a long drive from Montana and we couldn’t believe our eyes.
-The lava glowed against the setting sun and the unique landscape made us feel like we were on another planet.
-We knew immediately, that despite the long drive, visiting Craters of the Moon was worth it!
+In fact, it’s been one of my favorite park experiences.
+We arrived to Craters of the Moon just in time to witness a gorgeous sunset.
+The lava seemed to glow against the setting sun and the unique landscape made us feel like we were on another planet.
+We knew immediately, that despite the long drive from Montana, visiting Craters of the Moon was worth it!

 craters of the moon at a glance